redadmiral/timt/README.md

 # timt
-timt is a time tracking tool.
-It tracks the amount of time spent on work for various customers and different tasks for each customer.
-It also provides a handy summary.
+timt is a CLI time tracking tool.

 ## Usage